edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 #### Alms and Blessings

 - The priests of the temple will officiate funerals, weddings and coming of age ceremonies.
-They will also give alms to beggars on holy days (either 1D of copper coins or one portion of fresh rations).
+They will also give alms to beggars on holy days.